 For years, retailers and marketplaces alike have tried to chip away at Amazon’s online dominance.
 One well-known example is the battle between Walmart and Amazon.

-While some commentators now predict that Amazon will surpass Walmart as the leading retailer by 2022, others champion Walmart’s latest gains in ecommerce.
+While some commentators now predict that Amazon will surpass Walmart as the leading retailer, others champion Walmart’s latest gains in ecommerce.
 Sellers, too, are paying more attention to Walmart Marketplace as coronavirus impacts highlight the risks of over-relying on Amazon.
 But the differences between the two platforms are vast.

 In this blog, we’ll cover those key differences.
 We’ll explore how Walmart’s efforts have added up over the years, and what sellers should expect from each platform.
 How easily does your approach to Amazon translate to Walmart?
 What does it take to succeed on either platform?
 Read on to learn more.